 Ghost and True Image Product Features

 1) True Image will run on any Windows version from Windows 98 forward.
 Ghost 9/10 requires Win2000 SP4 minimum and Microsoft .Net Framework 1.1.
-True Image does not require .Net Framework.
+True Image does not require .Net Framework.2) Both products offer the ability to do full or incremental backups.
+Since I have plenty of free hard drive storage, I always do a full backup for all drives.
+I feel more comfortable with full backups abstractly rather than having to deal with partial backups if I should need to do a restore.

 3) Ghost has changed the nomenclature for their backups in Ghost 10 to “Recovery Points”.
 Additionally, it appears that Ghost 9 backups are not compatible with Ghost 10.
 At least, I was unable to find a way to access my old Ghost 9 backups using Ghost 10.
 Furthermore, Ghost 9 & Ghost 10 cannot exist on the same machine.
 If accurate, this would be a serious deficiency in Ghost.
 Perhaps I could access the Ghost 9 backups using Ghost 2003 from DOS but I haven’t had time to try this.
 Why is this important?
 The Ghost backups I have kept are early stage Windows backups with the basic OS build and about 50% of my regular software installed.
 If I have to or choose to rebuild my OS, then starting from one of these backups significantly shortens the time to get a fully configured system up and running.